sukrutdekhane/Calculator/README.md

 # Calculator
-This is a mini project of SPE
+This is a mini project of SPE.